 Ross Hall is the center of activity for both the School of Medicine and Health Sciences and the Milken Institute School of Public Health.
 As a result, health professions students congregate in the building, sharing the library, student lounge, and activity space.
 The GW Hospital is adjacent to Ross Hall with a full-service cafeteria and Starbucks.

 Students can also unwind right inside Ross Hall.
-The new “all wireless” student lounge is available for relaxation 24 hours a day.
+The student lounge is available for relaxation 24 hours a day.
 A separate kitchen area is equipped with microwaves, a refrigerator, tables, and chairs.
 In addition, there are two big-screen TVs with DVD players.
 Large, comfortable couches and chairs complete the spacious area.

 GW student organizations and associations sponsor a variety of activities, including educational and social events.
 The Marvin Center is home to the Student Activities Center, the Center for Student Engagement, student organization offices, the Dorothy Betts Marvin Theater, a travel agency, campus bookstore, the "J Street" food court, and a Ticketmaster.
 Nearby Lisner Auditorium presents plays, musicals, and major concerts.

 Students interested in athletics can participate in activities, such as intramural sports and aerobics classes.
-The brand new, state-of-the-art Lerner Health and Wellness Center, located only two blocks from Ross Hall, is an 188,000-square-foot facility that hosts a wide variety of fitness and instructional classes; walk-in recreation; club and intramural sports; and wellness programs and services.
+The state-of-the-art Lerner Health and Wellness Center, located only two blocks from Ross Hall, is an 188,000-square-foot facility that hosts a wide variety of fitness and instructional classes; walk-in recreation; club and intramural sports; and wellness programs and services.
 It includes a wellness and fitness instructional multipurpose room; a 9,800-square-foot cardiovascular and strengthening center; gymnasiums with basketball, volleyball, or badminton courts and racquetball courts; an indoor three-lane jogging track, and a three-lane indoor 25-yard lap pool.

 Life in Washington D.C.